 Associate Professor Ryan A. Altman earned a Ph.D. in organic chemistry from the Massachusetts Institute of Technology and a bachelor of science in chemistry from Creighton University.
 He completed his training at the University of California, Irvine as a National Institutes of Health postdoctoral fellow.

 Associate Professor Apurba Dutta earned a Ph.D. from North-Eastern Hill University in Shillong, India in 1989 and was a post-doctoral fellow at the University of Konstanz in Germany from 1991-1992.
 He was also a post-doctoral fellow at the University of Kansas from 1993-1994.

 Distinguished Professor Blake Peterson earned a a Ph.D. in chemistry from the University of California, Los Angeles and a B.S. in chemistry from the University of Nevada, Reno.
 He was a Damon Runyon-Walter Winchell Cancer Research Foundation Postdoctoral Fellow at Harvard University from 1995-1998, an American Cancer Society Research Scholar in 2003, and a Camille Dreyfus Teacher Scholar in 2003.
 He was elected as a Fellow of The American Association for the Advancement of Science (AAAS) in 2013.

-Distinguished Professor Barbara Timmermann joined the School of Pharmacy faculty as chair of the Department of Medicinal Chemistry in August of 2005.
+Distinguished Professor Barbara Timmermann joined the School of Pharmacy in August of 2005.
+She served as chair of the Department of Medicinal Chemistry from August 2005 to December 2012.
 She came to KU after an academic career of close to 25 years at the University of Arizona, where she attained the title of Regents Professor.
 She was elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2001 and as a Fellow of the American Society of Pharmacognosy (ASP) in 2014.

 Judy Wu received her Ph.D. in Pharmacology from Duke University, M. S. degree in Food Science and Biochemistry from Louisiana State University, and B.S. degree in Pharmacy from Zhejiang University in China.
 At the KU School of Pharmacy, Dr. Wu teaches Medicinal Biochemistry Laboratory and Pharmacy Skills Laboratory.